 How to apply

 Your employer must give you at least 2 weeks' notice of the redundancy.
 On the date of the termination of employment your employer should pay the redundancy lump sum due to you.

 If your employer has not paid your redundancy lump sum, you should apply to your employer for it using form RP77 (pdf).
-If your employer still refuses to pay it, you can apply to the Department of Social Protection for direct payment from the Social Insurance Fund.
+If your employer still refuses to pay it, you can apply to the Department of Employment Affairs and Social Protection for direct payment from the Social Insurance Fund.
 This must be done online using form RP50.
 You can read more details about this in our document on redundancy procedures.

 You can read this list of frequently asked questions about redundancy.